hugomodo/hugomodo-docs/content/blog/image-processing-and-svgs.md

 ![](/uploads/hugo-logo-wide.svg)

+I've added that here, and to the page's metadata for interpretation by the script for Open Graph images in my site's head.

 The first thing I notice, adding this in Forestry's editor is... it doesn't display in Forestry's editor.
-The entity is there, it simply isn't showing.
+The entity is there, it simply isn't showing in the body of text.
 I imagine this will be different when I preview the site so I'm going to save this file and move to the next step...